yunusemrejr/OPCTurkey_KepServerEX-Desktop-API-Client/README.md

 You will find a video of the program running in order to give you an idea of what it does and the technologies it uses.

+I've programmed this Java Swing application to make it simpler and faster to manage KepServerEX.
+Including IoT Gateway connections, it includes a configuration API client.
+Some extra functions are present, which include direct communication with an excel file for saving connection credentials for faster server switching and saving program logs with just a click into your folder.

 Thanks,

 -Yunus Emre Vurgun